appsmithorg/appsmith-docs/how-to-guides/oauth2-authorization-for-google-sheets.md

 2. You’ll then be redirected to a console, where you’ll have to create a New Project.
 3. Now, you’ll have to generate OAuth 2.0 Client IDs; you can do this by navigating to the APIs and Services - Credentials section.
 4. Next, create a new app under the OAuth 2.0 Client ID section and give it a name.
-5. You’ll now find two keys, Client ID and Client Secret; you’ll need these authorize appsmith to access your drive.
+5. You’ll now find two keys, Client ID and Client Secret; you’ll need these to authorize appsmith to access your drive.
 6. Now add the following  URIs under Authorised Redirect URIs**:** [https://app.appsmith.com/api/v1/datasources/authorize](https://app.appsmith.com/api/v1/datasources/authorize)
 7. Lastly, you’ll have to enable API’s to communicate with different services.
 For example, if you’re integrating google sheets, you’ll have to search for Google Sheets using the top search bar and enable API.